Plumbing 101: Knowledge for Homeowners

 Gone are the days of having a well in the backyard or a single hand-operated pump in the kitchen.
 Modern homes come with all sorts of features to make a home’s plumbing more convenient and safe.
 With the ever-increasing complexity of residential plumbing, it can be hard to keep up with changes, especially if no one has ever taken the time for customer education.

-Understanding the basics of plumbing can help keep homeowners from becoming intimidated about problems occurring in the home.
-This guide is from local plumbers that want to keep homeowners informed about the basics of modern plumbing.
+Understanding the basics of plumbing can help keep homeowners from becoming intimidated by problems occurring in the home.
+This guide is from local plumbers who want to keep homeowners informed about the basics of modern plumbing.
 After reading this brief article, homeowners should know more about their plumbing and the best ways to take care of it.

 Where Does Water Come From Behind the Scenes?

 Fresh water that comes through the faucet doesn’t exist in nature.
 All water that flows through piping has been treated to remove biological threats that can cause serious illness.
 Once treated, it moves through a large piping system before arriving at a house.
 The first thing freshwater flows through to enter a home is a water meter that tracks usage for billing.

 After passing through the water meter, water flows through one pipe into the home near the water heater.
 After branching off at the water heater, cold and hot water lines are plumbed to every fixture in the house.

 Equally important to freshwater, sewage is also part of a home’s plumbing.
 Drains and sewage lines remove dirty water and human waste through an elaborate piping system.
 The piping joins together in one large sewer main where it is plumbed directly into the city’s sewer system or a septic tank system.

 One of the common questions people ask plumbers is, “How can water bills be reduced?”
 With the rising cost of living and a general concern for overconsumption, homeowners everywhere are looking to reduce their bills and conserve water.
 Plumbing is a great place to make cuts to protect freshwater resources and lower bills.